 Ok, so if you’ve figured out what’s the cause of your puffy eyes, you can now prevent them.
 Yay!

 But, what if your eyes are already puffy?
-How can you reduce the puffiness?
-There are a couple of ways:
+Here’s how to reduce the puffiness:

 1. Tea Bags, Cucumbers, & Compresses